Behind Trump's once-wavering Strange endorsement

 The White House was also told about a critical ad against Moore that the Strange campaign had in its arsenal.
 The White House said this was not part of the pitch to have Trump reinforce his endorsement, but sources familiar with the ongoing conversations said that's when he was informed of the ad.
 (Strange's campaign decided against running the ad.)

-Sen. Bob Corker of Tennessee even paid a visit to the Oval Office last Friday to urge the President to visit Alabama, advising him that his public support was not only important for this specific race, but would signal future endangered GOP incumbents that Trump could bolster support, according to a White House official.
+Sen. Bob Corker of Tennessee even paid a visit to the Oval Office last Friday to urge the President to visit Alabama, advising him that his public support was not only important for this specific race, but would signal to future endangered GOP incumbents that Trump could bolster support, according to a White House official.

 As other senators and campaign aides lobbied the President to become more involved in supporting Strange, Trump was shown a combination of external and internal polling that signaled the margin between Strange and Moore was tighter than previously imagined, according to one source inside the White House and two additional sources outside the White House.